 Scots railway policing integration bill passes first hurdle

-MSPs are to debate legislation aimed at integrating railway policing into Police Scotland for the first time.
+Legislation aimed at integrating railway policing into Police Scotland has passed its first Holyrood vote.

 The Railway Policing (Scotland) Bill is the first step towards the national force taking on the responsibilities of British Transport Police in Scotland.

-Members of the justice committee have endorsed the bill, although they were split on the final recommendation.
+Members of the justice committee also endorsed the bill, although they were split on the final recommendation.

-The Conservatives and Labour both argued against the merger, citing concerns raised by BTP and unions.
+The Conservatives and Labour both argued against the merger, citing concerns raised by BTP and unions, while the Lib Dems indicated they would seek to make amendments to the bill at committee stage.

 The Railway Policing (Scotland) Bill would confer extra powers on the Scottish Police Authority and the Police Service of Scotland, but further legislation would be needed at Holyrood and Westminster to transfer staff, properties and cross-border policing functions.